Take a Look

 With that out of the way, let’s take a quick look at some of the best places that you can go for scuba diving in Costa Rica.

-For safety purposes, I have mentioned the difficulty level along with each venue depending on popular reviews and endurance level requirements.
+For safety purposes, We have mentioned the difficulty level along with each venue depending on popular reviews and endurance level requirements.

 Cocos Island